raspberrypi/documentation/configuration/config-txt/video.md

 Together with `hdmi_group`, `hdmi_mode` defines the HDMI output format.
 Format mode numbers are derived from the CTA specification found [here](https://web.archive.org/web/20171201033424/https://standards.cta.tech/kwspub/published_docs/CTA-861-G_FINAL_revised_2017.pdf).

-To set a custom display mode not listed here, see [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=24679).

 Note that not all modes are available on all models.

 These values are valid if `hdmi_group=1` (CEA):